 Kitzmiller is a tiny town located in the state of Maryland.
 With a population of 293 people and just one neighborhood, Kitzmiller is the 264th largest community in Maryland.
 Much of the housing stock in Kitzmiller was built prior to World War II, making it one of the older and more historic towns in the country.

-Kitzmiller is a blue-collar town, with 47.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Kitzmiller, you'll notice that it is more blue-collar than most other communities in America.
+47.73% of Kitzmiller’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Kitzmiller is a town of construction workers and builders, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Kitzmiller who work in food service (14.77%), office and administrative support (11.36%), and business and financial occupations (6.82%).

-Kitzmiller is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Kitzmiller doesn't have a public transportation system that people use for their commute.

 In Kitzmiller, just 8.28% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.